Stories

 I got it!
 "Windows Genuine Advantage Genuine Advantage."

 The real problem here is that Dvorak might die old, alone, and invalid.
 He must come up with this crap to feel like he's important.
 What if a hacker did this or that?
 I don't really care unless a hacker actually does it.
-People have been talking about someone pointing auto-updates to a 3rd party that would be able to install anything, but I've yet to see any widespread auto-update hack.
+People have been talking about someone pointing auto-update

 This is exactly what I was thinking when I heard that volume licensed versions of Vista would no longer take the product key's word for it (bye bye FCKGW), but authenticate and activate with a local server.
 I bet the first pirated versions of "Vista Pro Corp" will include a proxy patch or HOSTS entry that will point the OS to a server run by a warez release group, or maybe 127.0.0.1 with a host-side server.